 The Board of Managers of the Alumnae Association is composed of 15 members, including three Alumnae Trustees who serve also on Wesleyan’s Board of Trustees.
 In addition, Alumnae Office staff members are ex-officio members of the Board.
 The Board of Managers meets three times a year at Wesleyan College.
 The Board also holds an off-campus retreat each fall to discuss goals and objectives for each fiscal year.

 The nomination committee of the Board of continues to update our database of alumnae leaders.
-If you are willing to serve or would like to nominate a Wesleyanne to serve on the Board or on board committees, please contact Allison McFarland Wilcox '80 at (989) 600-7518 or email@example.com or click here to download a nomination form.
+If you are willing to serve or would like to nominate someone else to serve, either on the Board of Managers or on a WCAA committee, there are three easy ways to submit a nomination: please contact Allison McFarland Wilcox '80 at (989) 600-7518 or firstname.lastname@example.org or click here to download a nomination form.

 Wesleyan College Alumnae Association Board of Managaers for 2015-2018:

 No one knows Wesleyan better or is more qualified to share information and enthusiasm about the College than her own alumnae.
 There are many ways to represent the College in your community.
 You may choose to work college fairs, host parties for prospective students, and or present Wesleyan First Book Awards.
 The Wesleyan First Award is presented to a high school sophomore girl who is active in her community, displays strong leadership qualities, maintains a minimum 3.0 GPA, and meets Wesleyan's minimum admission requirements.
 The Wesleyan First Scholarship valued at $10,000.00 per year if the student attends Wesleyan College.
 The scholarship is renewable annually for a total of $40,000.

 Welcome to Wesleyan Saturday is a fun way to get prospective students on our campus.
 Dates and schedule for 2017 to be announced.